 For those who don't know, or didn't catch the sophomore season of Euphoria, Barbie's character Kat Hernandez really faded into the background.
 Leaving many fans confused over her storyline and throwing her future on the show into question.

 Allegedly, Barbie Ferreira and Sam Levinson, the show's creator, did not see eye-to-eye regarding Kat's character development.
-In the debut season, we meet a strong, independent teen who barely received any screen time come Euphoria season 2.
+In the debut season, fans adored her character development as she become a strong, independent teen only to then barely received any screen time come Euphoria season 2.

 kat finally got some screen time and it was embarrassing as hell #Euphoria pic.twitter.com/uqAzAwZsC9February 14, 2022

 Took a whole season for Kat and Ethan to get together, and we end up here? #Euphoria pic.twitter.com/I2QQUbnMuNFebruary 14, 2022

 apparently kat’s gonna be sidelined throughout the season bc barbie ferreira didn’t agree with sam levinson’s approach to writing about body image for the character & they fought about it. so sam decided to cut her out of seasons…??January 25, 2022